elliotclowes/learnt.me/Articles Read/2024-03/Article — How I backup - Derek Sivers.md

 So that’s five copies of my keepsakes in four different locations.
 Each one also has a recent copy of my every-day documents from above.
 So a few minutes a month to connect the USB drives, and I only do the safe deposit box when I’m going that way anyway, and only takes a couple minutes.

-In the days of spinning-platter hard drives, they used to die surprisingly often, so I like the security of many copies.
-But it also helps to have some deliberately behind others, so on the rare case where I’ve deleted something, then rsynced my dailies and even my monthly, then realized I need that thing I deleted, then I know the drive in the safe deposit box has it since I haven’t updated that one in a couple months.